 The term thought leadership was coined in 1994 by Joel Kurtzman, then editor-in-chief of Booz Allen Hamilton’s flagship publication, strategy+business.
 He described it as original thinking on important ideas that have real world application.
 A program that uses this as a core tenet will be headed in the right direction.

 Unfortunately, as the phrase has been overused the meaning has become diluted.
 Marketers promoting campaigns masquerading as thought leadership for the sole purpose of capturing leads are largely to blame.
 If a program claims to be about big ideas and aspirational visions about topics of shared interest, but in reality is thinly disguised product content, audiences will feel burned.

-As mentioned in our last post, the idea of a value exchange between content provider and audience is paramount.
+As mentioned in our last post on thought leadership challenges and benefits, the idea of a value exchange between content provider and audience is paramount.
 In today’s saturated information market, a content provider that falls short on this measure will likely not get a second chance at a good first impression.